TheRedBrain/rpg-inventory/README.md

 The server config setting "allow_equipment_changes" controls, whether items can be put into or removed from equipment slots.

-When "civilisation_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can be put into or removed from equipment slots, regardless of the config setting.
+When a player has the "rpginventory:civilisation" status effect items can be put into or removed from equipment slots, regardless of the config setting.

-When "wilderness_status_effect_identifier" is a valid status effect identifier and the player has that status effect items can not be put into or removed from equipment slots, regardless of the config setting.
+When a player has the "rpginventory:wilderness" status effect items can not be put into or removed from equipment slots, regardless of the config setting.

 Item stacks with the "rpginventory:ignores_equipment_change_restrictions" ignore these restrictions.